 For each of the above specializations, students will also choose a cognate area in conjunction with an advisor.
 Possible cognate areas include: Primary Education, Elementary Education, Middle Level Education, Secondary Education, Reading Endorsement, Career and Technical Education, and Instructional Technology.
 The Elementary Education, Middle Level Education, and Secondary Education cognates each include courses focusing on the instruction of a variety of key subjects, including reading, mathematics, science, and social studies, at the appropriate level.
 The Primary Education cognate is designed for students working in agencies, schools and early intervention programs focused on preschool aged children.
 Upon completion of the core and Primary Education cognate, students are prepared to work with infants, toddlers and preschoolers with special needs in a variety of settings.
 In addition, if they hold an appropriate teaching certificate they can endorse it with Pre Kindergarten Disabilities from the Florida Department of Education.
 Students completing this program also qualify for application for the Florida Infant/Toddler Developmental Specialist credential.

-School of Education Core (12 sh)
+Department of Teacher Education and Educational Leadership Core (12 sh)

 Educational Investigative Sequence (9 sh)

 In addition to core coursework, each student will choose one of the following cognates in conjunction with an advisor: